Best Of

 2. R.E.P.O.

-Now that the co-op field is more crowded, R.E.P.O. belongs near the top because it combines voice, pressure, and spectacle extremely well.
+R.E.P.O. belongs near the top because it combines voice, pressure, and spectacle extremely well.
 It is less about quiet dread than Lethal Company, but the communication layer still matters because the group is constantly reacting to things going wrong in real time.
+It is the right branch when your group wants proximity chat to amplify chaos rather than just tension.
+If that is the direction you want, keep narrowing with games like R.E.P.O..

 Best for: teams that want proximity chat plus more visible physical chaos.